 Herniated Disc Impinging on Spinal Nerve May Need Surgery

-If you someone’s carelessness caused your herniated disc and it is impinging on the spinal nerve, this may increase the full value of the personal injury case.
+If your herniated disc is impinging on the spinal nerve, this may increase the full value of the case.
+This again assumes that someone’s negligence caused your injury.

 ACDF Surgery Raises Full Case Value